- Home

 - Ensuring strong bones through a good balance of calcium and phosphate.

-There is a connection between the functioning of your kidneys and your heart.
+There is a link between the functioning of your kidneys and your heart.
 Kidney damage can increase your blood pressure and causes waste products to accumulate in your blood.
 This puts extra strain on your heart and blood vessels and increases the risk of cardiovascular disease.

 What if the kidneys no longer function properly?